danilobsi/Bike-Thefts/README.md

 - Select **IIS Express**
 - Start it by pressing Ctrl + F5, or Debug/Start
 - The main swagger page should open, select an endpoint and try it out :)
-> The solutions is configured to run with SSL, so please allow the certificates to be installed in your machine
+> The solutions is configured to run with SSL, so please allow the certificates to be installed in your machine.

+> Visual Studio 2022, ASP.Net Core 6.0.

 ### Endpoints
 There are two endpoints available: